Andrew565/ProjectMO/Flow and TODOs.md

 Roughly in order of priority.

-1. FIXME: Instead of `fromPile` and `toPile` strings, `history` should be storing the current and future states of the `PILES` object, which would make undoing aces and jokers feasible.
-Suggest creation of `replacePILES` function
-2. TODO: Prevent dropping on invalid places using `accepts` (see above FIXME)
+- TODO: Prevent dropping on invalid places using `accepts` (see above FIXME)
-3. TODO: Handle lining up enough points to kill a royal (in `drake.drop`, `renderCards`, or event loop tick?)
+- TODO: Handle lining up enough points to kill a royal (in `drake.drop`, `renderCards`, or event loop tick?)
-4. TODO: Handle a game over scenario (in `renderCards` maybe?
+- TODO: Handle a game over scenario (in `renderCards` maybe?
 Or in a game event loop tick?)
-5. TODO: Handle a game won scenario (in `renderCards` or event tick?)
+- TODO: Handle a game won scenario (in `renderCards` or event tick?)
-6. TODO: Handle a royal getting too strong (21 points or more, see above)
+- TODO: Handle a royal getting too strong (21 points or more, see above)
-7. TODO: Improve `getValidPiles` for royals to show "specific" placements (i.e. if a Heart, show highest heart, then diamonds if no hearts, then highest black card)
+- TODO: Improve `getValidPiles` for royals to show "specific" placements (i.e. if a Heart, show highest heart, then diamonds if no hearts, then highest black card)
-8. TODO: Add "tap to peek" somehow so that people can see what cards are in each inner pile
+- TODO: Add "tap to peek" somehow so that people can see what cards are in each inner pile
-9. TODO: Add a more "interactive" tutorial
+- TODO: Add a more "interactive" tutorial
-10. FIXME: refactor `makeFaceDownCard` and `makeEmptyCard` into one function that takes an `empty?` prop to choose the template?
+- FIXME: refactor `makeFaceDownCard` and `makeEmptyCard` into one function that takes an `empty?` prop to choose the template?